Spatial distribution: The spatial distribution of the human population

 The spatial distribution of the population and development are closely related to each other, especially in the context of sustainability.
 The challenges related to the spatial spread of a population include: rapid urbanization and population concentration, rural population, urban management and poverty housing, displaced persons and refugees.
 Migration is a basic element in the spatial distribution of a population, and it may remain a key driver in the coming decades, especially as an element of urbanization in developing countries.

 The spatial distribution of economic activity in the world

-The spatial distribution of the economic activity in the world was examined by mapping the artificial lights at night over 250,000 grid cells, the average area of each of which is 560 square kilometers.
-It was found that 50% of the variation in this activity can be explained through a system of physical geographic features.
+In a pair of studies from Brown University by urban economist J. Vernon Henderson, with co-authors Adam Storeygard and David Weil, the spatial distribution of the economic activity in the world was examined by mapping the artificial lights at night from space over 250,000 grid cells, the average area of each of which is 560 square kilometers.
+They found that 50% of the variation in this activity can be explained through a system of physical geographic features.